 Visualizing the Collections

-I started with a simple idea: visualize the PPA collections to show their relative size and overlap.
+I started with a simple idea: visualize the Princeton Prosody Archive (PPA) collections to show their relative size and overlap.
 When the PPA project team initially approached the CDH Development and Design Team about contributing editorial content to the site, I thought this would be a valuable contribution that would help people get a sense of the materials.
 As we were still developing the project, I did some early experimentation to create a draft diagram based on preliminary numbers, when there were fewer collections.
 When I returned to the task after the project team had finalized that phase of the collection curation work — now including seven collections instead of six, due to the addition of Music — I discovered that generating accurate Venn diagrams of more than three items is difficult (if not impossible) to do.
 Very few tools that can generate Venn diagrams will handle more than four or five sets, and accurately reflecting the relationships among that many sets may well be geometrically impossible.
 Thus began my quest to learn more about visualizing overlapping sets in order to meaningfully display the collections within the PPA.

 One problem with this chart is that it gives an inflated sense of the PPA as a whole.
 Since numerous items are in multiple collections, they are represented more than once.
 For comparison, look at a bubble chart that includes the whole of the PPA among the collections.
 You can see that the Literary and Linguistic collections each represent a sizable proportion of the PPA, and that all the bubbles combined are much larger than the entirety of the PPA.